OctopusDeploy/blog/blog/2025-06/genai-project-gen/index.md

 Terraform is a natural choice because:

 * We can reasonably expect any large LLM to have been trained on a large body of Terraform examples.
-This is easy to verify by asking the LLM to generate Terraform code for a popular target like AWS or Azure.
+This is easy to verify by asking the LLM to generate Terraform code for a popular platform like AWS or Azure.
-* HCL files can contain multiple resources and express their relationships via interpolations.
+* HCL files contain multiple resources and express their relationships via interpolations.
-* It is trivial to determine if the generated text is semantically valid Terraform configuration.
+* It is trivial to determine result is semantically valid Terraform configuration.

 [Octoterra](https://github.com/OctopusSolutionsEngineering/OctopusTerraformExport) is used to convert an existing Octopus project into Terraform configuration.
 This process is automated, providing a short feedback loop where projects can be updated, serialized, and supplied as an example as part of a LLM prompt.

 That said, we could not generate a typical Terraform representation of a project.
 Terraform relies on persistent external state to track the resources it manages, and we wanted to avoid persisting any information about an Octopus instance were possible.
 Treating the Octopus instance as the single source of truth meant all data stayed securely behind the Octopus API, removed issues around keeping external data in sync, and removed the security concerns around storing and accessing potentially sensitive data.

 To support these requirements, we generated what we call "Stateless Terraform" modules.
-These modules always pair a data source and the resource to be created in such a way as to create the resource if it didn't exist or reference the existing resources if it was already present.
+These modules always pair a data source and the resource to be created in such a way as to create the resource if it didn't exist or reference the existing resource if it was already present.
 This is an example:

 ```hcl
 data "octopusdeploy_environments" "environment_development" {